BalletRox Employment Opportunities

 Work with us!

 BalletRox is an established creative youth development organization, committed to developing youth leaders through the arts.
 We are in a period of growth and transition, seeking a dynamic leader who can take our diverse, multi-cultural organization to the next level.
-Through our Community Dance Program and Boston Public Schools Dance Program, we serve over 700 Boston area youth in weekly dance instruction and leadership development.
-Our annual budget is $300,000, with a small staff of program managers and part time dance instructors.
+Through our Community Dance Program, Boston Public Schools Dance Program, and other community based partners, we serve over 700 Boston area youth in weekly dance instruction and leadership development.
+Our annual budget is $425,000, with a small staff of program managers and part time dance instructors.

 The ideal candidate will be a strategic, visionary, and entrepreneurial leader.
 The Executive Director will articulate a vision and set the tone for BalletRox as a vibrant center for cultural, educational, artistic, and community activity.
 With an appreciation for practical accomplishments, the successful candidate will have the ability to manage the long-term strategic goals of the organization along with daily responsibilities.
 The successful candidate will demonstrate experience and inspire confidence by establishing strong, productive relationships with program, administrative, and artistic staff, board members, participants, volunteers, partners, community leaders, and legislators.